Particles Arranged In A Solid

 Introduction: From Disorder to Order

 Unlike gases and liquids, where particles are free to move around relatively independently, particles in a solid are held tightly in place, exhibiting a high degree of order.
-This ordered arrangement, governed by strong interparticle forces, is what defines a solid's rigidity and fixed shape.
+Now, this ordered arrangement, governed by strong interparticle forces, is what defines a solid's rigidity and fixed shape.
 The specific arrangement of particles, however, isn't random; it's dictated by factors such as the type of particles involved (atoms, ions, or molecules), their size, and the nature of the forces between them.

 This ordered structure isn't simply a matter of particles being close together; it's a precise, often repeating pattern that extends throughout the material.
 This repeating pattern is known as a crystal lattice, and its description is crucial to understanding the behavior and properties of the solid.